Katherine Samaras

-Katherine Samaras is the laboratory head at the Garvan Institute of Medical Research.
-She holds positions at St Vincent's Clinic, and University of New South Wales, as well as the University of Notre Dame.
+Katherine Samaras MBBS PhD FRACP is a consultant physician and endocrinologist at St. Vincent's Clinic in Sydney, Australia and Theme Leader for Healthy Ageing Research at the Garvan Institute of Medical Research.
+She is also a Professor at the School of Clinical Medicine, University of New South Wales and Professor of Medicine, University of Notre Dame.

 Career

 Samaras works in clinical care in endocrinology and metabolism, including diabetes, metabolism and obesity, thyroid conditions, polycystic ovary syndrome, osteoporosis, as well as adrenal and pituitary conditions.
 She is the clinical face for the campaign NSW Health’s "Make Healthy Normal".
 She is an editor of the open access obesity journal Frontiers in Endocrinology.

-Samaras gave a TEDx talk on preventable conditions, and health, "our most valuable public resource, which we should do everything to protect" titled "Starve to Survive", with 70,000 views, on intermittent fasting.
+Samaras gave a TEDx talk on preventable conditions and health, "our most valuable public resource, which we should do everything to protect" titled "Starve to Survive", with 70 000 views on intermittent fasting.
 She describes obesity, diabetes, as based on the lifestyle, of reduced exercise, increased food consumption, and on genetic differences.

 Samaras had over 140 publications, and an H index of 40, as at July 2019.
 She is also co-author of three books.
 With Ian N. Scobie she wrote Fast Facts: Diabetes Mellitus, now in its 5th edition.
 She also co-wrote two books with Garry Egger — Professor Trim's Quick Start weight-loss program for diabetes and blood sugar control and Professor Trim's Quick Start : the weight-loss program for new mothers and mothers-to-be — both published by Allen & Unwin.